 ‘Whether we regard our situation as heaven or hell depends on our perception’.

-If you would like to find out more about this project, which Rob carried out to highlight both the work of porters and the support of the UK charity Porter Progress, follow this link to www.i-porter.co.uk.
-The film has now been completed and is available to watch: i-Porter, on Vimeo.
+If you would like to find out more about this project, which Rob carried out to highlight both the work of porters and the support of the UK charity Porter Progress, the film is available to watch on Vimeo and you can listen to the geocast on the Geographical website here.